What do my dreams mean? Lost in Reverie encapsulates the creative mystique of dreamscapes

 The book is also separated into two sections, Into The Light which features colourful art and illustration delving into our daydreams, and also Into The Dark which includes work reminiscent of nightmares.
 These two chapters however, are anything but a binary distinction between so-called ‘good’ and ‘bad’ dreams.
 As Leanne puts it: “Although we can have good or bad dreams, it all depends on the way we interpret them and get inspiration from them.”

 Leanne continues to mention a couple of artists to look out for in the book.
-In the light side, for instance, Po-Hsun Huang includes her surrealist painting titled Before The Beginning, After The Ending, an enigmatic piece which explores an unknown fantasy full of life and colour, but not limited by time and space.
-Interestingly, her narrative-based works challenge the possibilities of storytelling and Huang combines traditional and digital mediums to create something uniquely delicate.
+In the light side, for instance, Po-Hsun Huang includes his surrealist painting titled Before The Beginning, After The Ending, an enigmatic piece which explores an unknown fantasy full of life and colour, but not limited by time and space.
+Interestingly, his narrative-based works challenge the possibilities of storytelling and Huang combines traditional and digital mediums to create something uniquely delicate.
 On the other side, Marie Muravski includes an illustration asking the audience to question what is on her mind.